 - Note 1: If the WUE bit is set with the ABDEN bit, auto-baud detection will occur on the byte following the Break character (see Section 12.3.2 "Auto-Wake-up on Break"). - 2: It is up to the user to determine that the incoming character baud rate is within the range of the selected BRG clock source.
-Some combinations of oscillator frequency and EUSART baud rates are not possible due to bit error rates.
-Overall system timing and communication baud rates must be taken into consideration when using the Auto-Baud Detect feature. - 3: After completion of the auto-baud sequence, the calculated auto-baud value will be the baud-rate plus 1.
+Some combinations of oscillator frequency and EUSART baud rates are not possible. - 3: During the auto-baud process, the auto-baud counter starts counting at 1.
+Upon completion of the auto-baud sequence, to achieve maximum accuracy, subtract 1 from the SPBRGH:SPBRG register pair.